julienhouyet/julienhouyet/README.md

-## 🥷🏻 I’m Julien Houyet, Senior Full-Stack Developer.
+## 🥷🏻 I’m Julien Houyet, Full-Stack Developer.

 Young web enthusiast, I started learning HTML/CSS/PHP at the age of 11.
 It was only natural for me to turn it into my profession later on.
 I began working as a student in the field in 2010 and have made it my main occupation since 2012.
 Being self-taught, I enjoy constantly educating myself on new web technologies.